 B.S., chemistry, Allegheny College

-Researchers, administrators, and students (often international) have appreciated my editing of their scholarly and trade journal articles, book manuscripts, proposals, theses/dissertations, reports, whitepapers, cases, and promotional materials in physical or life sciences, engineering/technology, manufacturing, energy/environmental economics, policy-related subjects, etc.
+Researchers, administrators, and students (often international) have appreciated my editing of their scholarly and trade journal articles, manuscripts, proposals, theses, reports, whitepapers, cases, and promotional materials in physical or life sciences, engineering/technology, manufacturing, operations, energy/environmental economics, transportation, policy-related subjects, etc.

-Beyond ~20 years writing, editing, and/or managing communications at MIT for a laboratory and three programs (one collaborating with U.S. industry on research and education; two informing governments, industries, and decision makers) and four years in marketing communications with an enterprise software firm, I have helped clients for many years to communicate clearly through particularly close attention to grammar/syntax, consistency/logic, style, and flow.
+Beyond ~20 years writing, editing, and/or managing communications at MIT for a laboratory and three programs (one collaborating with U.S. industry on research and education; two informing governments, industries, and decision makers) and four years in marketing communications with an enterprise software firm, I’ve helped clients communicate clearly through close attention to grammar/syntax, consistency/logic, style, and flow.

 Clients have included affiliates with MIT, Harvard Business School, Stanford and other universities worldwide, and U.S. government entities.